 If you want a deeply moisturizing hair and scalp treatment, I recommend applying one of Living Libations hair oils to your scalp, and applying the Honey Myrtle Deep Conditioning Mask to the lengths of your hair.
-Leave on for a few hours (or overnight) and then wash and condition your hair with one of the Living Libations shampoo/conditioner sets.
+Leave on for a few hours (or overnight) and then wash and condition your hair.
 This is a really nice hydrating treatment, it will soften and replenish coarse dry hair and cleanse and balance the scalp.

 Seabuckthorn Styling Serum

 Living Libations Seabuckthorn Styling Serum is an ultra lightweight liquid serum used for hair styling, defining curls and waves, smoothing frizz, and protecting hair from heat styling tools.